The Magills

-This page is about my mother’s family, which includes the Magills and the Campbells, the Tindals and the McConnells, and their journies from there to here.
+This page is about my mother’s father’s family, which includes the Magills and the Campbells, the Tindals and the McConnells, and their journies from there to here.

 Crawford Magill (also McGill in some records) married Elizabeth McConnell (also McConell, M’Connell and McConnel in some records) in Raloo, Antrim, Northern Ireland on the 26th of May 1874.
 Find My Past (findmypast.ie) confirms that there is a record for the marriage between Elizabeth and Crawford in the registration district of Larne, County Antrim, Ireland.
 (Volume 6, p.
 701).